 Even with a heartbreaking end to season one that saw them miss the first Major due to health concerns, beastcoast finalised their accent to TI10 following the AniMajor.
 With the threshold set at 800 DPC points, the team scraped past once the likes of Team Nigma and TNC Predator were eliminated.
 The squad has been one of the best teams in South America for almost two years and finally gets a chance to show what they can do at The International.

 Although they didn’t qualify for the AniMajor, Thunder Predator were able to leverage their season one score and a helpful elimination to secure their TI spot.
 With Team Nigma eliminated by Evil Geniuses at the final major, Thunder Predator’s DPC point total equaled exactly 800, securing their spot at TI10.

 And those are the teams currently headed to TI10!
-More teams will be locked in the coming days at the WePlay AniMajor comes to a close.
+The final qualifiers for TI10 kick off on the 7th of July.
 Keep your eyes peeled to Hotspawn for more TI10 information.